laurentluce/python-profiling/README.rst

 Function benchmarking and profiling
 ===================================

-We have the following function that we want to benchmark and profile.
+We have the following hashing function that we want to benchmark and profile.
+The function uses SHA-256 and returns the hashed string.

 .. code-block:: python